awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

 }
 ```

-The following C\# code creates a signed URL that uses a custom policy by performing the following steps:
+The following C\# code creates a signed URL that uses a custom policy by doing the following:

 1. Creates a policy statement\.